So, you finally decided to buy a dive computer but quickly release that there are many different types and styles to choose from.

 How Am I Going Go Mount The Dive Computer?

-Where you are going mount the dive computer all boils down to your personal preference, as there is no best place to mount them.
+Where you are going to mount the dive computer all boils down to your personal preference, as there is no best place to mount them.

 Now, let’s look at some of the mounting options available.